 Hong Kong is a place of contrasts—geographically, socially and economically.
-Although many Asian cities claim to be where East meets West, the former British Crown Colony is probably the closest the world comes to the genuine article.
+Although many Asian cities claim to be where East meets West, the former British Crown colony is probably the closest the world comes to the genuine article.

 Perched precariously on the edge of the People's Republic of China, Hong Kong—with its strategic deepwater harbor and proximity to the rest of Asia's most populous nation—profited for decades as the capitalist gateway for the communist giant to the north.
 What was once a settlement of fishing villages became one of the world's busiest international ports and business centers.

 Hong Kong is a city of levels.
-At the top is Victoria Peak, on Hong Kong Island, from which mansions of the super-rich look out over the high-rise apartments of the merely affluent.
+At the top is Victoria Peak, on Hong Kong Island, from which mansions of the wealthy look out over the high-rise apartments of the merely affluent.
 Farther down the mountain are alleys and tenements dotted with colorful balcony gardens.
 Living on the water itself are the remnants of Hong Kong's boat people—fishing families who traditionally spent most of their lives on their boats.

 Across the harbor on the mainland are Kowloon and the suburban New Territories, which were once Hong Kong's vegetable garden and now also host Hong Kong Disneyland.
 Although the popular image of Hong Kong is a place where every square inch/centimeter of land is crammed with high-rise apartments and office buildings, in reality 38% of all land in Hong Kong is designated as national parks and special areas.
 There are wonderful scenic areas and hiking routes ranging from gentle family walks to challenging long-distance trails.